tomrpl/track-morpho-blue-python/README.md

 ## Install:

 Python version used: 3.9:
-if you use conda, t is recommended to create a new environment with the following command:
+if you use conda, it is recommended to create a new environment with the following command:

 ```bash
 conda create -n myenv python=3.9